WELCOME TO ALLIED COMMAND TRANSFORMATION

 As part of the annual Norfolk NATO Festival, the Model NATO Challenge is a High School scholarship competition in which top candidates are chosen to participate in a North Atlantic Council simulation, chaired by Allied Command Transformation Staff.
 Each selected student Ambassador represents a NATO member and is assigned a mentor – an Allied Command Transformation military officer.
 Based on the students’ diplomacy and judgement skills, as demonstrated in the North Atlantic Council simulation, the top three finalists are awarded scholarships.

-ACT 20th Anniversary Student Challenge:
+NATO 75th Anniversary Student Challenge:

 For more information about the winners of the 2023 Student Challenge, please see here.